DevNadimm/NewsWave/README.md

 - **Visit Source**: Each post includes a link that allows the user to visit the original news post on the web.

 ### 👤 Profile Screen
-- **User Interface**: Manage your profile settings and preferences.
+- **User Interface**: This is a UI-only screen designed to enhance the app’s visual appeal.
+It doesn't include functionality for managing profile settings.

 ### 🥤 Toast Notifications
 - Receive quick feedback and alerts within the app for various actions.